United Arab Emirates University: Structure

+Graduate degrees are granted by the College of Graduate Studies.
+There are more than 86 programs offered, including master's and doctoral degrees in several subjects.
 The University Foundations Program prepares students for academic degree programs with pre-university courses in English, Arabic and Mathematics and other support in making the transition from school to university.

 In addition to undergraduate and graduate programs, the UAEU conducts continuous education courses and vocational certificates for the community across all disciplines and hosts the Emirates Health Services, which provides medical skills training.